cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 All data is weekly such that each reported value represents a total from Sunday to Saturday of the reference week.
 The `output_signal_name` signal mirrors the `input signal name` field for all geographic resolutions except HHS.

+We report both preliminary (`*_prelim`) and finalized signals.
+Preliminary data is available on the Wednesday following the end of the week being reported on.
+For example, the data for the week Dec 1-7, 2024 would first be available on 2024-12-11, the Wednesday of the following week.
+Finalized data is available on the Friday or Saturday following the end of the week being reported on.

+Preliminary data is available 2 days earlier than finalized data.
+However, preliminary data will tend to underreport the true value since it is made available closer to the end of the week being reported on, allowing less time for hospitalization reports to be received.

 ### Geographic weighting